 Microgreens are known for their health benefits and nutritional power, and people around the globe are growing them indoors with a variety of different instruments, including jars!

 Yes, you don’t need to have any specific equipment to grow your microgreens, you can simply use your leftover jars.

 So how do you grow microgreens in a jar?
 To grow microgreens with soil in a jar, follow these steps:

-- Water lightly and gently, ideally with a spray bottle.
+- Watering your seeds – Water lightly and gently, ideally with a spray bottle.
 The soil should never be dry or flowing with water.
-Make sure the jar is set somewhere that gets a decent amount of natural light.

-- Add the microgreens to whatever you’d like, whether you’re using them in a salad, stir fry, sandwich, or even a hash.
+- Enjoying your microgreens – Add the microgreens to whatever you’d like, whether you’re using them in a salad, stir fry, sandwich, or even a hash.
+Enjoy!

 By following these simple guidelines, you can have a vast variety of microgreens in a few weeks!